CottageLabs/jct/markdown/faq.md

 We don't necessarily know all the acronyms and name variants for all institutions.
 Try looking for your institution by its full name or any other names it is known by.

-## I can't find my publication via its ISBN

-The JCT only supports checks on serials that are identified by ISSN.
-If the book or conference series has an ISSN you can try searching with that.
-If it does not, you will not be able to determine your Plan S compliance via this tool.